If you are having difficulty inputing Presentation Information within Internet Explorer, please try using Chrome, Firefox, or Safari.

 Legislative and Regulatory Affairs

-These sessions are intended to help pharmacists and providers of pharmacy services to the elderly understand new legislative initiatives and regulatory processes that impact the complex senior care environment.
+These sessions are intended to help pharmacists and providers of pharmacy services to the elderly understand new legislative initiatives, legal issues, and regulatory processes that impact the complex senior care environment.

 Programming for the ASCP Annual Meeting follows the formats listed below.
 All sessions are concurrent.